metasnf

 #> [1] 87

-# Reducing dataframes to only common subjects with no missing data
+# Reducing data frames to only common observations with no missing data

 anxiety <- anxiety[anxiety$"unique_id" %in% complete_uids, ]